rjfaust/rjfaust.github.io/_syllabi/csc245Summer20Syllabus.md

 Students are encouraged to share intellectual views and discuss freely the principles and applications of course materials.
 However, graded work/exercises must be the product of independent effort unless otherwise instructed.
 It is not acceptable to 'borrow' solutions or part of solutions from other people or have other people write your homework.
 Finding solutions on the internet is a violation of academic dishonesty!
 You may, however, discuss assignment requirements and high-level concepts with other students (and are in fact encouraged to).
 In addition, you may ask the TA's and myself questions about assignments but do not expect us to simply give you the answer.
 As a rule of thumb, if you wouldn't ask the question on piazza, you probably shouldn't be asking it to your classmate.

-If we determine that a student or students violate this policy, all student's invovled will, at a **minimum**, receive no points for the assignment in question (including exams) and additionally will lose points equivalent to 50% of the assignment in question.
+If we determine that a student or students violate this policy, all student's involved will, at a **minimum**, receive no points for the assignment in question (including exams) and additionally will lose points equivalent to 50% of the assignment in question.
 In other words, students will lose 150% on the assignment in question.
 Additional sanctions are possible depending on the circumstances of the offense(s) and the policies of the department, university, and Arizona Board of Regents, up to and including expulsion from the university.

 Students are expected to adhere to the UA Code of Academic Integrity as described in the UA General Catalog.
 See [http://deanofstudents.arizona.edu/academic-integrity/students/academic-integrity](http://deanofstudents.arizona.edu/academic-integrity/students/academic-integrity).
 Please take the time to read this policy; ignorance of the policies is not an acceptable excuse for their violation.